mdb/lobber/README.md

 ## Usage

-    lob some_directory
+    $ lob some_directory
+    some_directory/index.html -> index.html
+    some_directory/stylesheets/application.css -> stylesheets/application.css

-Or pass in a bucket name to substitute your $FOG_DIRECTORY env variable:
+Pass in a bucket name to substitute your $FOG_DIRECTORY env variable:

-    lob some_directory --bucket some_aws_bucket
+    $ lob some_directory --bucket some_aws_bucket

+Set `--dry-run` to just see what files would be uploaded:

+    $ log some_directory --dry-run

+Set `--no-verbose` to suppress printing filenames while uploading:

+    $ log some_directory --no-verbose

 ## Required Environment Variables